UMN-Kernel-Object/documentation/maize/building-and-booting.rst

 Instead, we'll use a "Hello, World!" module that's already been written.
 This module is present on a branch in the kernel repo on Maize.

-Check out the branch with the module on it.
+Switch to the branch with the module on it.

 .. code:: sh

-    myx500@cs-u-maize.cs.umn.edu:~/linux$ git checkout hello_module
+    myx500@cs-u-maize.cs.umn.edu:~/linux$ git switch hello_module
     branch 'hello_module' set up to track 'origin/hello_module'.
     Switched to a new branch 'hello_module'